wp-plugins/contact-form-7-mailchimp-extension/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple way to integrate [MailChimp](http://renzojohnson.com/contributions/contact-form-7-mailchimp-extension) mailing lists to Contact Form 7.
+Simple way to integrate MailChimp mailing lists to Contact Form 7.
 Save your subscribers in a proper mailing list.

 == Description ==

-Integrate Contact Form 7 with MailChimp.
+Integrate Contact Form 7 with [MailChimp](http://renzojohnson.com/contributions/contact-form-7-mailchimp-extension).
 Automatically add form submissions to predetermined lists in MailChimp, using its latest API.
 This MailChimp Extension supports multiple mailing lists and API Keys.

 = Key Features =

 * Easy to use
 * Use a different mailing list per contact form
-* single opt-in - no confirmation email send to subscribers
+* Single opt-in - no confirmation email send to subscribers
 * Double opt-in - confirmation email send to subscribers
 * Opt-in checkbox - add the chance to opt-in/opt-out
 * Support for custom fields